-A chemical peel removes surface layers of skin cells to bring about rejuvenation.
-They involve applying a solution to the skin to peel outer layers.
-The skin peel refreshes your face, removing rough patches, reducing pigmentation, settling acne and improving skin texture.
+Chemical peels remove surface layers of skin cells for rejuvenation.
+The treatment involves applying a solution to the skin to peel outer layers.
+A face peel refreshes your face by:

 Superficial peels include AHA (glycolic and lactic acid), BHA (salicylic acid), vitamin C and Vitamin A peels.
 These light chemical peels improve acne, pigmentation, skin roughness and sun damage.
-A TCA peel is a medium depth peel.
+A TCA peel or Jessner peel is a medium depth peel.
 The depth of peel has a positive impact on acne scarring, smoothing superficial lines, correcting pigmentation inconsistencies.
-More advanced medical treatments have replaced deeper peels.

 What Are the Benefits of a Face Peel?

 Our facial peels provide a range of advantages to your cosmetic appearance and skin health.
-By lifting the surface upper skin layers, a chemical peel can enhance the skin’s texture leaving your skin feeling far more velvety and smooth.
-Treating lines and creases caused by sun damage and time, a chemical peel will restore a youthful, glowing impression.
-Face peels may also improve mild scarring along with a possible reduction in age spots, brown marks, freckles and melasma.
+By lifting the surface upper skin layers, a chemical peel can enhance the skin’s texture leaving your skin feeling more velvety and smooth.
+Treating lines and creases caused by sun damage and time, a chemical peel will restore a youthful impression.
+Face peels may also improve mild scarring along with the reduction in age spots, brown marks, freckles and melasma.

-Enerpeels have been altered, so they become active once they penetrate to more hydrated layers of the skin.
-Enerpeel cuts down on the limiting factors of most peels, the redness or discomfort associated with the chemical peel.
-It allows the molecules to be delivered with higher activity to achieve fantastic regeneration results while minimising side effects.
+Enerpeels becomes active once they penetrate to more hydrated layers of the skin, eliminating the redness or discomfort associated with the chemical peel.
+As a result, we achieve more potent peel activity.
+More importantly, Enerpeels can achieve regeneration results while minimising side effects.

 AHA peels such as glycolic acid and lactic acid are useful for pigmentation and photoaging (sun damage).
 Sun damage presents with skin coarseness, fine lines and wrinkles.
 These are considered superficial peels and require multiple treatments to affect rejuvenation.
 Lactic acid has become more generally used because it is less irritating than glycolic acid and more hydrating.
 However, glycolic peels still have a place in cosmetic medicine.

-The Enerpeel range combines lactic acid with other chemical peels or active ingredients for an added cosmetic benefit.
-The best known of combinations of chemical peels is the Jessner peel, which consists of Salicylic Acid peel, Lactic acid peel and Resorcinol.
-Enerpeel introduces active ingredients as well as skin peeling.
+The Enerpeel range combines active ingredients for an added cosmetic benefit.
+The best known of combinations of chemical peels is the Jessner peel.
+The Jessner peel formula includes Salicylic acid, Lactic acid and Resorcinol.

-- The hand peel combines TCA, lactic acid peel and Kojic acid which is a favourite ingredient for reducing sunspots.
+- Hand peel combines TCA, lactic acid peel and Kojic acid which is a favourite ingredient for reducing sunspots.

-- The choice of acne skin care includes pyruvic acid 50% as well as Salicylic Acid peels.
+- Choices for acne skin care includes Jessner peel, pyruvic acid 50% as well as Salicylic Acid peels.
 The Enerpeel SA not only delivers salicylic acid but active ingredients shown to decrease acne.

-- Enerpeel supplies Mandelic Acid peel combined with MSM (methylsulfonylmethane) for treatment of rosacea
+- Mandelic Acid peel combined with MSM (methylsulfonylmethane) for the treatment of rosacea

 - The range of TCA peel range included 25% mixed with MSM (known to decrease inflammation, assist in healing) to enable protection of surface, TCA plain and a 40% TCA peel.

 - Other combination peels for Eyes and Lips TCA combined with the lactic acid in a gel form, allowing treatment of delicate area around the eyes and lips.